Hunter High School Exam

 Throughout the test, the proctor will write the time and how much time is remaining on the chalk board so that you can be aware of how much time you have left to complete the test.
 You have three hours for the entire exam.
 You will not be told to stop until the end of the test.
 Consider your own strengths and how much time you can allow yourself to spend on each section.
 You will need to monitor the time and pace yourself.
 It is best if you do the exam in the order that the sections appear in the test booklet.

 Some students have asked if they can do the mathematics section before the Writing Assignment.
-We have specifically placed the writing assignment after the reading passages and have designed the test to go December 2013
+We have specifically placed the writing assignment after the reading passages and have designed the test to go in the order it was written.
+You may choose to do the exam in any order you wish, but we strongly recommend that you follow the order that we have designed.

 The HCHS exam is designed to assess your learning.
 No one test can give a complete picture of your skills and knowledge, but the exam will provide a sample of your thinking, comprehension, creativity, and problem solving ability.